lab9k/Orga/Application deployment Openshift/How_to_use_Openshift.md

 All base images can be find on [Redhat](https://access.redhat.com/containers/)

-**Important**: When you are not able to build your application on your server, and when you receive the message **Quota limit reached** , you temporary have to scale down one of the other active pods!
+**Important**: When you are not able to build your application on your server, and when you receive the message **Quota limit reached** , you temporary have to scale down one of the other active pods by clicking on the down arrow key!

 ![](scale_down.PNG)